code42/developer.code42.com/CONTRIBUTING.md

    * You may also create a new directory as long as it is under `source`.

-   *  the folder/file path will be the url used to access the article.
-For example, if you created `source/subdir/another-subdir/my-article.html.md`, The url to access it would be `developer.code42.com/subdir/another-subdir/my-article`.
+   *  The folder/file path will be the url used to access the article.
+For example, if you created `source/subdir/another-subdir/my-article.html.md`, the url to access it would be `developer.code42.com/subdir/another-subdir/my-article`.

-   * if the file is named `index.html.md`, then the final segment of its URL is not needed.
+   * If the file is named `index.html.md`, then the final segment of its URL is not needed.
 For example, `source/subdir/another-subdir/index.html.md` would be accessed at `developer.code42.com/subdir/another-subdir`.

 2. Paste a configuration block at the top of your new file (all options except title should be the same as shown here):